john-azzaro/Study-Continuous-Integration/README.md

 5. Help make code much more dependable with automated testing.
 6. Make sure the code each dev is working on does not deviate too far from the a common plan of action.
 7. Verify each integration via autmated build and automated tests.
+8. Can integrate with tools like slack, email, etc.

 <br>

 ## What is Travis CI?
-Travis CI is a free hosted continuous integration platfrom for open source projects hosted on Github.
+Travis CI is a free hosted continuous integration platform that is used to build and test open source project hosted on github.
+With the service, you can signup, link to a repository, build, and test apps.
+Although there are other CI tools, such as Jenkins (which will be covered in a future study), Travis CI is very easy to use in conjunction with a Github account.